 Telephone: (03) 8552 2222

-If you are still not satisfied with our response, you may contact the office of the Australian Information Commissioner either by phone at 1300 363 992, or post at GPO Box 5218, Sydney NSW 1042 or by email at email@example.com.
-Further information can be obtained at www.oaic.gov.au.
-We recommend that you first try to raise and resolve any concerns with us.
+We recommend that you first try to raise and resolve any concerns with MOIRA, however if you are still not satisfied with our response, you may contact the office of the Australian Information Commissioner either by phone at 1300 363 992, or post at GPO Box 5218, Sydney NSW 1042 or by email at email@example.com.
+Further information can be obtained at www.oaic.gov.au. .

 We may change this Privacy Statement at any time, all updates will be published on our website at www.moira.org.au